atmire/Elsevier/README.md

 ```

 **Automatic embargo**
-> **Important note:** The File Upload step changes are currently hardcoded to support ScienceDirect, Scopus and PubMed only.
+> **Important note:** The File Upload step changes are currently hardcoded to support Elsevier only.
 Extending this part of the code towards a hookable system, allowing custom APIs to make use of the this feature as well, is put on the roadmap and will be implemented in a next release.

 The File Upload step can automatically be enhanced to suggest file permissions based on the information supplied by an external API.
 These file upload customizations can be enabled in `[dspace]/config/modules/external-sources/elsevier.cfg` as follows: